Candy asses: Plot

-The episode begins at a church service attended by George Krempf (Michael Bofshever), Ryan Madison's father, who remains standing while everyone sits.
-Barry (Bill Hader) starts convulsing on the floor after being poisoned by Sharon (Karen David), who just puts a blanket on him and leaves in her car.
-He wakes up the next morning and stumbles out of the house while hallucinating himself walking onto a beach, approaching a crowd of people.
+George Krempf (Michael Bofshever), Ryan Madison's father, stands at a church service while everyone sits.
+Barry (Bill Hader) starts convulsing after being poisoned by Sharon (Karen David), who puts a blanket on him and leaves.
+The next morning, he stumbles out of the house, hallucinating himself walking directly out of the suburbs onto a beach, approaching a crowd looking out towards the sea.

-Sally (Sarah Goldberg) has started working on The New Medusas as part of the writers' room.
-She earns a good reputation among the other writers by questioning the showrunner on the series' outlandish and over-sexualized content, something the writers were too scared to do.
-However, she is seething when she discovers that Natalie (D'Arcy Carden) managed to get her own series with distinct similarities to Joplin.
-Sally furiously confronts her in the elevator, shrieking in Natalie's face and calling her vulgar names.
-Later, Lindsay (Jessy Hodges) informs Sally that Natalie recorded the altercation and leaked it to the media, and now Sally has been fired from BanShe as a result.
-Meanwhile, Gene (Henry Winkler) has started his MasterClass acting course, with Annie (Laura San Giacomo) serving as director, even though she confides in her script supervisor Sheryl that she doesn't know what she is doing.
+Sally (Sarah Goldberg) wins over the writers' room of The New Medusas by questioning the showrunner on the show's over-sexualized content.
+However, she is livid when she discovers that Natalie (D'Arcy Carden) managed to get her own series that is similar to Joplin, but has been tailored to BanShe's algorithm.
+Sally confronts her and screams vulgarities in Natalie's face.
+Later, Lindsay (Jessy Hodges) informs Sally that she was fired from BanShe after Natalie leaked a recording of the altercation to the media.
+Meanwhile, Gene (Henry Winkler) has started his MasterClass acting course, with Annie (Laura San Giacomo) directing despite her years-long absence from the industry.

-In Bolivia, Hank (Anthony Carrigan) tries to find Cristobal by being taken by some of Elena's employers.
-He is taken to a cell, where he discovers that Akhmal (Troy Caylak) and Yandar (Nick Gracer) are in the cell next to him and are already planning to escape.
-Sally issues an apology video against Lindsay's wishes, and Lindsay views the apology as damage control.
-Sally insists that her words are genuine and lashes out at Lindsay, claiming she only cares about her profits and her rapport with BanShe.
-Lindsay quits as her manager and leaves.
+In Bolivia, Hank (Anthony Carrigan) tries to find Cristobal and is captured by Elena's men.
+He is taken to a cell, where he discovers that Akhmal (Troy Caylak) and Yandar (Nick Gracer) are in the next cell and planning to escape.
+Sally issues a statement that Lindsay views as a backhanded apology and damage control.
+A frustrated Sally blows up at Lindsay, who quits as her agent.